Article Updated On

-Up to 20 workers were potentially exposed to asbestos fibers in order for the club to open in time for Fresher’s week and an influx of students, HSE said.
+Up to 20 workers were potentially exposed to asbestos fibers in order for the Bolton nightclub to open in time for Fresher’s week and an influx of students, HSE said.

 The site first came to HSE’s attention in August 2015 following a complaint from Bolton Council regarding unsafe construction works throughout the site.

 An HSE inspector served a total of three Prohibition Notices and two Improvement Notices, along with a Notification of Contravention for a foreseeable risk of asbestos exposure, a lack of competent site manager, risks of falls from height, unsuitable welfare facilities and inadequate fore safety precautions.